 This article is part of the Guardian's Euro 486 Experts' Network,

 Many great football players succumb to the game before they are even younger.
-The road to destruction always seems the same: they're full of potential, they make their way through a club's youth system to the A-team roster, where they experience something that happens to all people when they're thrown really deep: mistake.
+The road to destruction always seems the same: they're full of potential, they make their way through a club's youth system to the A-team roster, where they experience something that happens to all people when they get really deep into it: failure.
 Then they do one more, then a few more, and instead of feeling compassion, they find that their coach, the people who should have been there to protect them, abandoned them at the critical moment.
 It starts with a mistake and turns into a trauma.

 Rodrigo Hernández Cascante, better known as Rodri